run-ai/genv/_sources/usage/advanced-usage.rst.txt

 Every activated terminal runs within an environment.

-genv supports running multiple terminals within the same environment.
+Genv supports running multiple terminals within the same environment.
 This could be useful in many ways.
 For example, when running an application in one terminal, and monitoring its GPU resources using :code:`nvidia-smi` in another terminal.